-Peter Davey – Chair
+Peter Davey – Director

 Peter has 40 years of experience in natural resource management and agriculture; as a technical adviser, leader and volunteer.
 He has held a range of senior positions including Regional Director, Executive Director, CEO of the Hawkesbury Nepean Catchment Management Trust Commissioner, Commissioner Soil Conservation and Western Lands Commissioner.
 He has worked from the tropics of northern NSW to the outback.
 Peter is a Churchill Fellow and was a Visiting Fellow at the University of Western Sydney.
 In a volunteer capacity Peter was a long standing Board member with Greening Australia (Capital Region), and held the role of President.
 He was also a member of the (former) ACT Natural Resources Management Council and played an instrumental role in establishing the Landkeepers Trust.